-However it is possible to demonstrate skills and attributes which aimportant for any UX practitioner.
+However it is possible to demonstrate skills and attributes which are important for any UX practitioner.
 For example research and the methodology used to get to a solution: testing, initial drafts, wireframes, personas, prototypes, evaluations etc. Here are some ways you can start to build a portfolio if you have no background in UX:

 1) Take a course - Taking a UX course is a great way to build up your portfolio because you will learn key UX principles and put these into practice.

-2) Volunteer - Volunteering for a charity/non-for-profit is another awesome way to build experience and help shape a portfolio because not only are you working on a live project, but will get exposure to real users.
+2) Volunteer - Volunteering for a charity/non-profit is another awesome way to build experience and help shape a portfolio because not only are you working on a live project, but will get exposure to real users.
 This shows amazing initiative and can help to show a good team spirit.

 3) Hackathons - Hackathons are really inspiring.
 A hackathon is usually a day or two long competition where software programmers, developers, UXers, UI designers, etc. come together to design something.
-These can help you build a portfolio in a short space a time, as well as learning from inspirational people and growing your network.
+These can help you build a portfolio in a short space of time, as well as learning from inspirational people and growing your network.